Polishko/On-Whisker-Holidays/README.md

 - Add page forward and back functionality for the comments list.
 - Add hotel-adding functionality for authenticated users.
 - Adapt design for mobile.
+- Add a "hotels to visit" list for logged-in users.

 ## 🎉 Credits
 - I'm thankful to Elena K., Umit, Justina, and Aysun Oncu for providing some of the pictures taken during their holidays with their beloved animal friends.